cosmos/ibc/spec/ics-024-host-requirements/README.md

 type abortTransactionUnless = (bool) => void
 ```

 If the boolean passed to `abortTransactionUnless` is `true`, the host state machine need not do anything.
-If the boolean passed to `abortTransactionUnless` is `false`, the host state machine MUST abort the transaction and revert any previously made state changes, excluding gas consumed & fee payments as approriate.
+If the boolean passed to `abortTransactionUnless` is `false`, the host state machine MUST abort the transaction and revert any previously made state changes, excluding gas consumed & fee payments as appropriate.

 ```typescript
 type abortSystemUnless = (bool) => void